 The factory configurations are similar to the Granite Workflow Queue described in Concurrent Workflow Processing, except the Topics property matches the topic of your workflow jobs.

-AssetSynchronizationService is used to synchronize assets from mounted repositories (including LiveLink, Documentum, amongst others).
-By default this makes a regular check every 300 seconds (5 minutes), so if you do not use mounted repositories, you can disable this service.
+AssetSynchronizationService is used to synchronize assets from mounted repositories (including LiveLink, Documentum®, among others).
+By default, this synchronization makes a regular check every 300 seconds (5 minutes), so if you do not use mounted repositories, you can disable this service.

-scheduler.period) to (a minimum of) 1 year (defined in seconds).
+scheduler.period) to (a minimum of) one year (defined in seconds).

 Deploying multiple DAM instances can help performance when, for example: